Weak disorder in the stochastic mean-field model of distance II: Introduction

 and

-In both situations, one is the interested in properties of the path which minimizes the above weight function.
-One is also interested in formulating a model, depending on a real valued parameter, the ``inverse parameter'', (in this study denoted by $s\in \Rbold$) which interpolates between these two models.
-One can then study questions such as phase transitions, where these is a change in the behavior of the system from the weak disorder regime to the strong disorder regime.
-Given the set of edge weights $u_e$, one method of doing this is as follows: assign each edge a cost $u_e^s$ where $s\in \Rbold$ is a real valued parameter.
-With these edge weights, suppose that, as before, we consider the weak disorder regime, so that the weight of a path $\PP$ is
+In both situations, one is interested in properties of the path which minimizes the above weight function.
+One is also interested in formulating a model, depending on a real-valued parameter, the ``inverse parameter,'' which interpolates between these two models.
+One can then study questions such as phase transitions, where there is a change in the behavior of the system from the weak disorder regime to the strong disorder regime.
+Given the set of edge weights $E_e$, one method of doing this is as follows: assign each edge a cost $E_e^{\beta}$ where $\beta\in\Rbold$ is a real-valued parameter.
+With these edge weights, suppose that, as before, we consider the weak disorder regime, so that now the weight of a path $\PP$ is

-Then \\(a) {\bf Original model:} $s=1$ is our original model. \\(b) {\bf Graph distance:} $s=0$ gives us the graph distance between the chosen vertices in the graph $\GG_n$. \\(c) {\bf Strong disorder, max edge weight:} As $s\to +\infty$ gives us the strong disorder regime where the weight of a path is given by \eqref{eqn:wmax-model}.
-This is also called the \emph{minimal spanning tree} regime as the optimal path between the two vertices is the same as the path in the minimal spanning tree on $\GG_n$ with edge weights $u_e$. \\(d) {\bf Strong disorder, min edge weight:} $s\to -\infty$ gives us the strong disorder model where the weight of a path is given by \eqref{eqn:wmin-model}.
+Then, we can identify the following special cases: \begin{longlist}[(a)] \item[(a)] \textit{Original model}: $\beta=1$ is our original model. \item[(b)] \textit{Graph distance}: $\beta=0$ gives us the graph distance between the chosen vertices in the graph $\GG_n$. \item[(c)] \textit{Strong disorder, max edge weight}: The case $\beta\to +\infty $ gives us the strong disorder regime where the weight of a path is given by \eqref{eqn:wmax-model}.
+This is also called the \textit{minimal spanning tree} regime as the optimal path between the two vertices is the same as the path in the minimal spanning tree on $\GG_n$ with edge weights $E_e$. \item[(d)] \textit{Strong disorder, min edge weight}: $\beta\to-\infty$ gives us the strong disorder model where the weight of a path is given by \eqref{eqn:wmin-model}. \end{longlist}

-Thus, this model allows us to interpolate between various regimes of interest.
-We shall denote the optimal path by $\PP_{\tt opt}(s)$.
-Given a particular base network $\GG_n$ and edge weight distribution $u_e$, two statistics are of paramount interest: \\(i){\it Minimal weight:} This is the actual weight of the optimal path, namely $W_n = \sum_{e\in \PP_{\tt opt}(s)} u_e^s$. \\(ii){\it Hopcount:} This is defined as the number of edges in the optimal path $\PP_{\tt opt}(s)$.
-We shall denote this random variable by $H_n(s)$.
+Thus this model allows us to interpolate between various regimes of interest.
+We shall denote the optimal path by $\PP_{\mathtt{opt}}(\beta)$.
+Given a particular base network $\GG_n$ and edge weight distribution~$E_e$, two statistics are of paramount interest: \begin{longlist}[(ii)] \item[(i)]\textit{Minimal weight:} This is the actual weight of the optimal path, namely $W_n = \sum_{e\in\PP_{\mathtt{opt}}(\beta)} E_e^{\beta}$. \item[(ii)]\textit{Hopcount:} This is defined as the number of edges in the optimal path $\PP_{\mathtt{opt}}(\beta)$.
+We shall denote this random variable by $H_n(\beta)$. \end{longlist}